martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 subjectName:
 : The name of a PKIX certificate's subject, encoded in a certificate's subject field (see {{PKIX, Section 4.1.2.6}}).

+TLS uses the words client and server, where the client is the entity that initiates the connection.
+In many cases, this is consistent with common practice, such as a browser connecting to a Web origin.
+For the sake of clarity, and to follow the usage in {{TLS}} and related specifications, we will continue to use the terms client and server in this document.
+However, these are TLS-layer roles, and the application protocol could support the TLS server making requests to the TLS client after the TLS handshake; there is no requirement that the roles at the application layer match the TLS layer.

 Security-related terms used in this document, but not defined here or in
 {{PKIX}} should be understood in the the sense defined in {{SECTERMS}}.
 Such